nemesiscode/radtrancode/README.md

 Finally, if you want the system to give you colour-coded git status messages (which do look quite pretty) type:

 git config --global color.ui "auto"

+To update your copy with the latest version on github the command is:

+git pull origin
+(updates the default branch master)

+To check in your updates to github you type git push origin <branchname>

+If you are a git 'master' you can push your copy of the master branch onto the repository.
+If you are a 'developer' you can only push branches with a different name.
+I can then choose to merge them with the master branch from within github.